Fake Real Planes: exotic affine algebraic models of $\mathbb{R}^2$: Preliminaries

+The \emph{(logarithmic) Kodaira dimension} $\kappa(S)$ of $S$ is then defined as the Iitaka dimension \cite{Ii70} of the pair $(V;\omega_{V}(\log B))$ where $\omega_{V}(\log B)=(\det\Omega_{V/\mathbf{k}}^{1})\otimes\mathcal{O}_{V}(B)$.
 The so-defined element $\kappa(S)\in\{-\infty,0,1,2\}$ is independent of the choice of a smooth complete model $(V,B)$ \cite{Ii77}, and it coincides with the usual notion of Kodaira dimension in the case where $S$ is already complete.
-Note that by definition, we have $\kappa(S)\geq\kappa(V)$.
 Furthermore, it is invariant under arbitrary extensions of the base field $\mathbf{k}$, as a consequence of the flat base change theorem \cite[Proposition III.9.3]{Ha77}.
-Note that $\kappa(S)$ is in general not a birational invariant, unless $S$ is complete: for instance, the affine line $\mathbb{A}^{1}$ and the punctured affine line $\mathbb{A}_{*}^{1}$ are obviously birational to each other but have Kodaira dimensions $-\infty$ and $0$ respectively.
-In the same vein, there exists non complete rational surfaces of arbitrary Kodaira dimension $\kappa\in\{-\infty,0,1,2\}$.
 A surface of Kodaira dimension $2$ is usually said to be of \emph{general type}.